Don't Look Under the Bed: Production

 Filming took place in Utah, in 1999.
 The Boogeyman's world consisted of a set that was custom-built in Salt Lake City, and scenes set at Frances' school were shot at Ogden High School in Ogden, Utah.

 The Boogeyman was originally scarier in early concept drawings.
 According to the film's director, Kenneth Johnson, the character "was really dark and [had] quills sticking out.
 It was nightmarish.
 I said, 'Why don't we take him more Victorian and let's have his dialogue be limerick-like and make it a little bit lighter."
 Eric "Ty" Hodges II, a black actor, portrayed Larry, who was not written as a black character in the script.
 According to Johnson, Disney was concerned about "having a black boy kiss a white girl" at the film's ending, stating, "They asked me to do it a couple of different ways, including not really at all.
 I fought for it."
 Disney ultimately allowed the kiss scene to stay in the film, and Johnson said the scene "is exactly the way I had always intended to do it."
 In the film's original script, the ending involved Frances and Larry using the tetra-fuse to get rid of the Boogeyman, but Johnson stated that the ending was changed so Frances would defeat the Boogeyman herself.
+He wanted the climax to resemble Walt Disney's Dumbo (1941), where the title character's heroism comes from within rather than an outside source.